cosmos/sdk-tutorials/academy/my-own-chain/create-handling.md

 Make sure you have all you need before proceeding:

 * Have Go installed.
-* The checkers blockchain with its `MsgCreateGame` created by Starport.
-Either because you followed the [previous steps](./create-message.md) or because you checked out [its outcome](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-msg).
+* The checkers blockchain codebase with `MsgCreateGame` created by Starport.
+You can get there by following the [previous steps](./create-message.md) checking out  [the relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/create-game-msg).

 </HighlightBox>

 You added the message to create a game along with its serialization and dedicated gRPC function with the help of Starport in the [previous section](./create-message.md).

-Now all that remains is to add code that actually:
+Now all that remains is to add code that:

 * Creates a brand new game.
 * Saves it in storage.
 * Returns the ID of the new game.

-Given Starport's seperation of concerns, Starport isolated this concern into a separate file, `x/checkers/keeper/msg_server_create_game.go`, for you to edit:
+Starport isolated this concern into a separate file, `x/checkers/keeper/msg_server_create_game.go`, for you to edit:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e78cba34926ba0adee23febb1ce44774e2c466b3/x/checkers/keeper/msg_server_create_game.go#L10-L17]
 func (k msgServer) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {